 1.2.1 General Remarks

-This template provides summary information on the calculation of own funds requirements for Market Risk in accordance with the Alternative Standardised Approach, set out in Part Three, Title IV, Chapter 1a, of Regulation (EU) No 575/2013.
+This template provides summary information on the calculation of own funds requirements for Market Risk in accordance with the Alternative Standardised Approach (ASA), set out in Part Three, Title IV, Chapter 1a, of Regulation (EU) No 575/2013.

-Where institutions apply the Alternative Standardised Approach for market risk, they shall calculate the own funds requirements for market risk for a portfolio of trading book positions or non–trading book positions that are subject to foreign exchange or commodity risk as the sum of the following three components:
+Where institutions apply the ASA for market risk, they shall calculate the own funds requirements for market risk for a portfolio of trading book positions or non–trading book positions that are subject to foreign exchange or commodity risk as the sum of the following three components:

-The own funds requirement under the sensitivities–based method (SBM) as set out in Part Three, Title IV, Chapter 1a, Section 2, of Regulation (EU) No 575/2013;
+(a) the own funds requirement under the sensitivities–based method (SBM) as set out in Part Three, Title IV, Chapter 1a, Section 2, of Regulation (EU) No 575/2013;

-The own funds requirements for residual risks as set out in Part Three, Title IV, Chapter 1a, Section 4, of Regulation (EU) No 575/2013 for positions in the trading book.
+(b) the own funds requirements for residual risks as set out in Part Three, Title IV, Chapter 1a, Section 4, of Regulation (EU) No 575/2013 for positions in the trading book;

-The own funds requirement for the default risk as set out in Section 5 of Part Three, Title IV, Chapter 1a, of Regulation (EU) No 575/2013 for positions in the trading book.
+(c) the own funds requirement for the default risk as set out in Part Three, Title IV, Chapter 1a, Section 5, of Regulation (EU) No 575/2013 for positions in the trading book.

-Where information is reported at consolidated level, this template shall be filled in for the aggregate of offsetting groups and each of the offsetting groups specified in Part II, section 1.1 of this Annex, in accordance with the instructions provided in Part I, section 1.4 of this Annex.
+Where information is reported at consolidated level, this template shall be filled in for the aggregate of offsetting groups and each of the offsetting groups specified in Part II, Section 1.1 of this Annex, in accordance with the instructions provided in Part I, Section 1.4 of this Annex.

-Information shall be provided for the different scopes of positions specified in Part II, section 1.1 of this Annex.
+Information shall be provided for the different scopes of positions specified in Part II, Section 1.1 of this Annex.